 We’ve already discussed the importance of making your website look good on the screens of mobile devices.

-So, taking into account the growing demand on using touchscreens, forcing the users to make a click in order to load more information can affect the UX of your portfolio site.
+So, taking into account the growing demand for using touchscreens, forcing the users to make a click to load more information can affect the UX of your portfolio site.

 That is when various scrolling techniques come in handy.

 Designing a web page using the scroll you can guide the users through more captivating storytelling, which reveals the plot just the way it is supposed to be.
 Additionally, it is way easier to look through the content shared on a site as you simply scroll down the page.

 Magic multipurpose WordPress theme is a way to go for creative artists searching for an impressive way to showcase their portfolio and reveal stories.

 15. Archville - Use Photo Images that Expand to Full Width

 While making the photographic images on your site expand to the full width, you will make your creative works shine, captivate the users’ eye with your most successful projects with new power.